 Dualit hand mixer

-The Dualit hand mixer has been a feature of the Bake Off tent since day one, and you'll see the bakers using it to whisk, beat and knead smaller mixtures and doughs that don't need the larger capacity of a stand mixer.
-In fact, it was probably one of the most used appliances during episode 1 of this series (Cake Week).
+The Dualit hand mixer has been a feature of the Bake Off tent for years, and you'll see the bakers using it to whisk, beat and knead smaller mixtures and doughs that don't need the larger capacity of a stand mixer.

 Personally I love the retro aesthetic and chrome exterior, but if this look isn't for you, metallic red, copper and cream are available too.
 There are only four speed settings, but each packs a punch, and at the highest speed, this mixer flies – ideal when you're on a tight deadline, as the bakers usually are.